learn-co-curriculum/phrg-apis-and-postman/README.md

 ## Lesson

-We're going to explore the Foursqpare API and learn how to read API documentation.
+We're going to explore the Foursquare API and learn how to read API documentation.

 ### Tools